 3. Following Termination

-- If you are willing to provide a reference, ensure that the person assigned to give the reference is aware of what s/he may share with any employers who requests a reference.
+If you are willing to provide a reference, ensure that the person assigned to give the reference is aware of what they may share with employers who request a reference.